jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 [Value Objects]( https://en.wikipedia.org/wiki/Value_object), [Data Transfer Objects](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO), and other relatively small and isolated classes don’t tend to require Test Doubles.
 They usually require no configuration, they’re fast and they have no external dependencies.

 ## Dependencies That Do Tend To Require Test Doubles
 External dependencies, such as databases, file systems, internet calls, time, etc. tend to require Test Doubles.
-They almost always require configuration, they are slow and difficult to control.
+They almost always require configuration.
+They are slow and difficult to control.
 They may not handle tests executing simultaneously either.

 ## Project Component Dependencies Can Go Either Way
 Dependencies upon other components in the project may or may not require Test Doubles.
 It depends upon the scenario.